aarnphm/aarnphm.github.io/content/dump/quotes.md

 I just wondered how things were put together. -- Claude Shannon

 Never stop learning.
 Assume nothing, question everything.
 Teach others what you know.
 Analyze objectively -- Richard Feynman

+### On randomness and fun.

+I have to be successful because I like expensive things. -- some random person on twitter

+People like you think I get lucky.
+Here's the thing, I make my own luck. -- Harvey Specter